artsy/eigen/docs/images.md

 Image urls are retrieved from metaphysics.

-[This doc](https://www.notion.so/artsy/Handling-Images-On-The-Web-In-Force-5c6832bf4b3e431cb4830061ce057399), although web specific, provides some more context on how we handle images.
+[This doc 🔐](https://www.notion.so/artsy/Handling-Images-On-The-Web-In-Force-5c6832bf4b3e431cb4830061ce057399), although web specific, provides some more context on how we handle images.

 In general, our current **preferred practice** is to use the normalized image and resize it as necessary using on-the-fly resizing.